datastax/search-accuracy-demo/README.md

 ## Contents

-1. `Hybrid Search RAG - Accuracy Week.json` - This Langflow flow can be imported directly and used.
+1. `Hybrid Search RAG - Accuracy Week.json` - **REQUIRED to use the flow** - This Langflow flow can be imported directly and used.
 It contains a **read-only** access token for Astra DB, so you can get started quickly and easily.
-2. `ingest_squad_astra.py` - This contains Python code which will allow you to create your own Astra DB Collections that allow you to reproduce the results of this demo in your own database.
+2. `ingest_squad_astra.py` - **OPTIONAL if you'd like to ingest your own collection** - This contains Python code which will allow you to create your own Astra DB Collections that allow you to reproduce the results of this demo in your own database.

 ## Instructions